Kirsty completed a PhD in Chemistry at UTAS and worked as a research fellow for Chemistry until mid-2009.

 With highly sought-after computer skills, Kirsty is looking at careers in research, software development or other business enterprises, and is currently working in a related field with Aurora Energy in Hobart.

-The school of Chemistry has made a highly significant scientific development which promises to assist police to more efficiently apprehend terrorists responsible for bomb blasts using homemade explosives.
+Chemistry has made a highly significant scientific development which promises to assist police to more efficiently apprehend terrorists responsible for bomb blasts using homemade explosives.

 In a world first, the Australian Centre for Research On Separation Science (ACROSS) has developed a portable explosives "fingerprint" device which can process and analyse the complex chemical residues from homemade bombs in minutes.